Photos: The scene in Afghanistan as the Taliban takes control of Kabul

 Credits

-Photo editing and production by Stephen Cook, Dee Swann
+Photo editing and production by Stephen Cook, Dee Swann and Troy Witcher